zostaw/learning-racket-ffi-metal/README.md

 It requires the list to be 2D of course.

 **compute-mat-add | compute-mat-mul**
 Matrix operations.
-They take 2 *metal_vector*'s and return a new one.
+They take 2 *metal_matrix*'s and return a new one.
 You can see in [examples.rkt](./examples.rkt) how to use them.